johnsonmkevin/PokeMon-Memory-Game/README.md

 ## Loops

-- We have also used loops to help on the process of data fetching, in this case we made use a _while_ loop.
+- We have also used loops to help on the process of data fetching, in this case we made use of a _while_ loop.

   ![While loop](https://res.cloudinary.com/frank2021/image/upload/v1669897855/pokemon_game/while_loop_g6ro1q.png)